 - Let the mixture cool down for about 30-40 mins (you can place it in the fridge for about 20 mins)

 - When properly cooled, roll into smallish balls using your hands and then dip each ball into shredded coconut (or any other topping you love).

 - It's important to let the mixture cool down properly so the oats can soften a bit, which helps the balls to retain their shape.

 - Roasting the almonds adds extra flavour and helps to keep the balls fresh for longer.

 - Keep them in the freezer and take them out about an hour before eating - they taste best at room temperature

 - Try not to eat them all at once (like we did in the EkhartYoga office!)

 About the author

-From a young age, movement and nutrition have been a big part of my life, and I became a vegan seven years ago.
-I practised Ashtanga yoga for around 18 years, before undertaking a kids' teacher training (25hrs) and qualifying as a yoga teacher in Amsterdam (200RYT).
-Recently my passions combined and now I create recipes for a vegan restaurant in Haarlem (The Netherlands), sell home-baked pastries on request for special events, and teach yoga.
+From a young age, movement and nutrition have been a big part of Shlomit's life, and she became a vegan seven years ago.
+She practised Ashtanga yoga for around 18 years, before undertaking a kids' teacher training (25hrs) and qualifying as a yoga teacher in Amsterdam (200RYT).
+Recently her passions combined and she now creates recipes for a vegan restaurant in Haarlem (The Netherlands), sells home-baked pastries on request for special events, and teaches yoga.